Black, apricot, brown, cream, silver, blue, red, some with white markings

 1. They’re of an Unknown Origin

-Although we know which dog breeds were used to create the Irish Doodle, we don’t know much about where this designer breed originated.
+Although we do know which dog breeds were used to create the Irish Doodle, we don’t know much about where this designer breed originated.
 So, organizations such as the American Kennel Club don’t recognize the Irish Doodle as an official breed.
 But this doesn’t make the Irish Doodle any less of a dog that’s worthy of human companionship.

 2. They’re a Bit Unpredictable